istern/Sitecore.AutoFixture.NSubstitute/README.md

 ## Dependencies
 [NSubstitute](http://nsubstitute.github.io/)

 [Autofixture](https://github.com/AutoFixture/AutoFixture)

 [XUnit](https://xunit.github.io/)

+## Howto
+In your test project you must refrence Sitecore.Kernel version 8.2+ NOT THE NO REFERENCE version you will need the full version.
+Simply get it from the offcial Sitecore nuget feed.
+With that reference solved simply add this nuget package

 ## Example
 Given the following class which adds an Item to root Item in Sitecore